muhammadosama1/muhammadosama1/README.md

 ###

-<p align="left">My name is Muhammad osama and I'm a senior iOS developer, from Cairo</p>
+<p align="left">My name is Muhammad osama and I'm a senior iOS developer with 6+ years of experience building and maintaining iOS
+applications.
+Proficient in Swift and SwiftUI, with a passion for creating apps that scale eﬀectively.
+Focused on delivering maintainable code and user- friendly interfaces that grow with business needs. <\p>

 ###